augustinandrea/team_profile_generator/README.md

   ## Installation
   Download the repo from GitHub.
-You may also need to use "npm install"
+You may also need to use "npm install".

   ## Usage
   You start the project by going into the terminal, and you type 'node index.js'.